High School Faculty

 Meet the Creative Arts Team

-- Dance & Movement: Dr. Sade Bully
+- Dance & Movement: Dr. Sade Bully-Bell

-- Visual Arts: Michaela Marusak
+- Visual Arts: Laura Berry

-Dance & Movement: Dr. Sade Bully
+Dance & Movement: Dr. Sade Bully-Bell

 The diversity of the school as well as the culture of inclusion and the attitude that ANYTHING is possible is what drew me to AISK.
 I joined the school in August 2021 as the dance teacher.
 Since being here I have met a faculty of teachers who truly care about students and their learning, and teachers who simply embody and exude positivity, even in a difficult time.